 Be eligible for third-party funding or be able to accept responsibility for program fees

-Spectrum's Work Services Track is a vocational program for men and women, ages 16 and older, with developmental disabilities.
+Spectrum's Work Services Track is a vocational program for men and women with developmental disabilities.
 Individuals work on subcontract jobs, such as light assembly or packaging, and are paid for the work that they do.
 In addition to specific job skills, each person develops an understanding of appropriate work habits, attitudes, behaviors and social skills required by community employers.

 Spectrum's Activities and Training Track focuses on combining daily living skills instruction with vocational training and recreation to create an active day program for men and women with moderate to severe developmental disabilities.
-Clients enjoy community outings, learning groups and lifeskills training.
+The people we serve enjoy community outings, learning groups and lifeskills training.
 They also participate in book clubs, pet therapy, fitness groups and several other recreational activities.

-Art is an important outlet for many of our clients.
+Art is an important outlet for many of the people we serve.
 It is how they express themselves to our community in a way words never could.
 Inklude Studio is a non-profit, community-based, art and design studio for adult artists with autism and other development disabilities.
 Artists who participate are given the opportunity to earn income from the sale(s) of their creative works.
 The studio provides an engaging environment meeting the needs and interests of each artist.